OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 2. Place the electrode on the soft side of the velcro
 3. Snap the two pieces together, with the velcro in between, to secure them.

+To attach the OpenBCI board onto the headband (for 0.5 meter variants):

+1. Snap the clip on the back of the clear board case (bottom half)
+2. Plug the compact lithium battery into the 2-pin JST on the back of the OpenBCI Board.
+3. Place your board and battery into the bottom half of the clear case, taking care to position the battery into the compartment
+4. Snap the top half of the board case onto the bottom, then "hook" the clip on the velcro strap

+When worn, the headband strap should fit quite snugly around the head, with the OpenBCI board positioned at the back of the head.

 #### OpenBCI Software

 Now that you've finished with the hardware set-up, the next step is to set up the GUI!
 Follow the GUI [tutorial](GettingStarted/Boards/02-Ganglion_Getting_Started_Guide.md#download-install-run-the-openbci-gui) to prepare your computer to communicate with your Ganglion.